brunner/filefairy/filefairy3/docs/SNACKS.md

 ### I'm trying to spam an interaction.
 Why am I not getting a response?

-Users can only interact with the feature only once every ten seconds.
+Users can only interact with the feature only once every twenty seconds.
 Let it breathe, okay?

 ### How does the discuss interaction work?